sosahvictor/feed-parser-kafka/README.md

 2. Read each file and find differences.
 If there's any new feed, then the file will be processed next.
 If not, the file will be droped from the execution.
 3. A Kafka producer that reads each of the diff'ed files and sends an event to a Kafka stream.

+This work is part of CS-498 CCA course at University of Illinois.

 ## Main
 The whole program is executed by the *main* script.
 This script takes two input parameters:
 * The input file with the list of URL to retrieve the feeds.